This page is currently under construction. If you have questions about GC Image not listed on this page, please forward them to us.

 or shift-click), then click the '>' button.

-Step 3: Set the parameters and automated actions to be used for
+Step 3: Set the parameters and automated actions to be used for processing the group of runs, then click OK.

 Step 1: Click the Processing node in the Project Tree.